OpenTermsArchive/docs/content/collections/create.en.md

 - Go to <https://github.com/settings/personal-access-tokens/new>
 - Set the “Token name”: “Issue/Release on `<collection_name>` collection”
 - Set expiration at one year later
-- Select “OpenTermsArchive“ organization in “Resource owner”
+- In “Resource owner”, select “OpenTermsArchive“ organization
-- Select “Only select repositories” in “Repository access”
+- In “Repository access”, select “Only select repositories”
-- Select “`<collection_name>`-declarations” and `<collection_name>`-versions” in “Select repositories”
+- In “Select repositories”, Select “`<collection_name>`-declarations” and `<collection_name>`-versions”
-- Select “Issues — Access: Read and write” in “Permissions” → “Repository permissions”
+- In “Permissions” → “Repository permissions”, Select “Issues — Access: Read and write”
-- Select “Contents — Access: Read and write” in “Permissions” → “Repository permissions”
+- In “Permissions” → “Repository permissions”, Select “Contents — Access: Read and write”
 - Validate with “Generate token and request access”
 - Copy the token and back it up in the shared passwords repository